jospaquim/jospaquim.github.io/README.md

-## Jose Luis Paquiyauri's data science and ML portfolio project
+## Matt Chapman's data science and ML portfolio project

 Based on a Minimal Jekyll theme for GitHub Pages [1].